Frequently Asked Questions

 Commercial & Practical

-Depends on part size, quantity, and coating spec.
-Type III costs more than Type II because of longer processing time and the thicker coating.
-Small batch jobs cost more per piece than production runs.
-Phone us on 09 836 8889 or email dimensions and quantities for a quote.
+Cost depends on component size, batch quantity, and coating type.
+Type III costs more than Type II due to longer processing time and thicker coating.
+Production runs get better per-unit pricing than small batches.
+Call us on 09 836 8889, or send us your component dimensions and quantities for a quote.

 Yes.
-Our tanks in Henderson handle substantial parts for marine, aerospace, and industrial jobs.
-Email us your dimensions and we'll confirm whether it fits.
+Our West Auckland facility handles large components for marine, aerospace, and industrial work.
+Send us your dimensions and we'll confirm whether it fits.

 Industries & Applications

-Phone us on 09 836 8889 or send us an email with your component details.
+Call us on 09 836 8889 or send us your component details for technical advice or a quote.